-- Sky Mountain Lodge is located ½ mile off of highway 33 and 3.5 miles from Victor, Idaho.
+- Sky Mountain Lodge is located ½ mile off of Highway 33 and 3.5 miles from Victor, Idaho.
 This lodge can accommodate large groups for training and up to 40 people for sleeping in the main lodge.
 There are bathroom and shower facilities for both men and women.
-It is equipped with an industrial sized kitchen; large refrigerator and freezer; and cooking and serving utensils.
+It is equipped with an industrial-sized kitchen; a large refrigerator and freezer; and cooking and serving utensils.

 - The lodge training room is cozy enough for small groups with the current couches that are there.
 Chairs can be set up to accommodate 40 participants for training sessions.

-- Large groups will enjoy the industrial sized kitchen for preparing and cooking meals.
-There are additional refrigerator and freezer located behind the side room door.
+- Large groups will enjoy the industrial-sized kitchen for preparing and cooking meals.
+There are an additional refrigerator and freezer located behind the side room door.

 - The upper loft is a great location for a small breakout group.
 This area will also accommodate up to 6 mattresses (stored in the basement) for sleeping arrangements when you have mixed groups.